Blog & Resources

 - 1 cup shredded pepper Jack cheese

-- Place chicken in a medium saucepan, add water to cover and bring to a boil.
-Cover, reduce heat to low and gently simmer until an instant-read thermometer inserted into the thickest part registers 165degrees F, 10 to 15 minutes.
+- Place chicken in a medium saucepan, add water to cover, and bring to a boil.
+Cover, reduce heat to low, and gently simmer until an instant-read thermometer inserted into the thickest part registers 165degrees F, 10 to 15 minutes.

-- Transfer the chicken to a clean cutting board and shred with 2 forks.
+- Transfer the chicken to a clean cutting board and shred it with 2 forks.
 Transfer to a large bowl.

 - Meanwhile, place squash cut-side down in a microwave-safe dish and add 2 tablespoons water.
 Microwave, uncovered, on High until the flesh is tender, about 10 minutes.
 (Alternatively, place squash halves cut-side down on a rimmed baking sheet.
 Bake in a 400°F oven until the squash is tender, 40 to 50 minutes.)

 - Use a fork to scrape the squash from the shells into the large bowl.
 Place the shells on a broiler-safe pan.
-Stir 1 cup enchilada sauce, zucchini, ½ teaspoon pepper and ¼ teaspoon salt into the squash and chicken.
-Divide the mixture between the shells; top with the remaining ¼ cup enchilada sauce and cheese.
+Stir 1 cup enchilada sauce, zucchini, ½ teaspoon pepper, and ¼ teaspoon salt into the squash and chicken.
+Divide the mixture between the shells; top with the remaining ¼ cup of enchilada sauce and cheese.

 - Bake on the lower rack for 10 minutes.
-Move to the upper rack, turn the broiler to high and broil, watching carefully, until the cheese starts to brown, about 2 minutes.
+Move to the upper rack, turn the broiler to high, and broil, watching carefully, until the cheese starts to brown, about 2 minutes.
 To serve, cut each shell in half.

-Nutrition information: Serving size: ½ stuffed squash half
+Serving size: ½ stuffed squash half

 Per serving: 408 calories; 22 g fat(11 g sat); 4 g fiber; 20 g carbohydrates; 34 g protein; 46 mcg folate; 136 mg cholesterol; 7 g sugars; 0 g added sugars; 1,113 IU vitamin A; 19 mg vitamin C; 278 mg calcium; 2 mg iron; 426 mg sodium; 833 mg potassium